Executive summary:

 Qualified disaster relief payments include amounts paid to or for the benefit of an individual to reimburse or pay personal, family, living or funeral expenses incurred as a result of the disaster.
 Expenses for medical care, temporary housing and transportation can also be covered.
 In addition, expenses incurred for the repair or rehabilitation of an individual’s residence, or for repair or replacement of its contents, may qualify.

-In order for an employer’s direct payment to be excludable from an employee’s income, the employee’s expenses must be reasonable and necessary and cannot be compensated for by insurance or otherwise.
-Employees are not be required to account for actual expenses in order to qualify for the exclusion, provided that the amount of the payments they receive can be reasonably expected to be commensurate with the expenses incurred.
+For an employer’s direct payment to be excludable from an employee’s income, the employee’s expenses must be reasonable and necessary and cannot be compensated for by insurance or otherwise.
+Employees are not required to account for actual expenses to qualify for the exclusion, provided that the amount of the payments they receive can be reasonably expected to be commensurate with the expenses incurred.
 Employees are not entitled to any other tax deduction or credit on their individual income tax returns due to expenses for which they receive qualified disaster relief payments.
 Qualified disaster relief payments are deductible by employers as business expenses.
+For further details, see our article on qualified disaster relief payments.

 Employer-sponsored funds, foundations and charities

-Other ways that employers can assist employees facing financial loss due to a disaster is through employer-sponsored donor advised funds, private foundations or public charities.
-There are different requirements that apply to each type of program so an employer would need to determine which program best suits its needs, and then work with appropriate advisers to establish the program.
+Other ways employers can assist employees facing financial loss due to a disaster are through employer-sponsored donor advised funds, private foundations or public charities.
+Different requirements apply to each type of program so an employer would need to determine which program best suits its needs, and then work with appropriate advisers to establish the program.
 If the requirements are met, the payments to the affected employees are not taxable compensation to them.

-• Private foundations.
-Employer-sponsored private foundations may provide assistance to employees or family members affected by a disaster, as long as certain safeguards are in place to ensure that this assistance is serving charitable purposes rather than the business purposes of the employer.
+- Private foundations.
+Employer-sponsored private foundations may provide assistance to employees or family members affected by a disaster, as long as certain safeguards are in place to ensure the assistance is serving charitable purposes rather than the business purposes of the employer.
 These private foundations can only make payments due to qualified disasters and not for non-qualified disasters or other emergency hardship situations.

 Employer loans

 Employers can loan money to employees without the loan being treated as taxable compensation if appropriate repayment terms are established and other requirements are met.
-If the aggregate of all loans made to a given employee are under $10,000, the loans can be interest-free.
+If the aggregate of all loans made to a given employee is under $10,000, the loans can be interest-free.
 Loans above $10,000 in the aggregate are required to accrue interest.
-Since most states have specific requirements regarding employees authorizing payroll withholding for loan repayments, employers need to be sure that they meet any applicable state law requirements.
+Since most states have specific requirements regarding employees authorizing payroll withholding for loan repayments, employers need to be certain they meet any applicable state law requirements.

 Retirement plan distributions and loans